I work in modeling and film production and like to share insights into both businesses.

 "A Raisin in the Sun"

 Ruby Dee was not only an actress but a poet, playwright, screenwriter, journalist, and activist.
 She starred opposite Sydney Poitier in A Raisin in the Sun, where she originated the role of Ruth Younger on the Broadway stage.
-Her list of books includes children’s books as well as memoirs and spiritual reflection.
+Her list of books includes children’s books, memoirs and spiritual reflection.

 Women's Rights Activist

-A vibrant and gracious soul, Ruby supported and spoke about women's rights.
+Ruby supported and spoke about women's rights, a vibrant and gracious soul.
 She performed her poem Call All Women on the Sundance Channel.

 The video shows her performing a version of the poem at a friend's memorial service.
 The final words in her poem are hilarious because the words convey honesty.